mitodl/mitx-grading-library/docs/index.md

 >>> from mitxgraders import FormulaGrader
 >>> grader = FormulaGrader(variables=['pi'])
 Traceback (most recent call last):
 ConfigError: Warning: 'variables' contains entries '['pi']' which will override default values.
-If you intend to override to override defaults, you may suppress this warning by adding 'suppress_warnings=True' to the grader configuration.
+If you intend to override defaults, you may suppress this warning by adding 'suppress_warnings=True' to the grader configuration.
 ```

 As the warning message says, if you really want to override the default value of `'pi'` (not recommended!) then you can suppress this warning by setting `suppress_warnings=True`.